whatthefilament/Framework-Tablet/README.md

 - 6 M3 x 16mm screws
 - 7 M3 x 8mm screws

+Print Settings:

+I recommened printing all case parts of either ASA or ABS as this provides the best heat resistance.

+This case is designed to be printed at 0.2mm layer height wtih a 0.4mm nozzle.

+No supports are needed in printing.
+All holes have built in supports.

+The case is 317.2mm x 224mm x  24.6mm so you will need a printer that can accomodate that size.
+I printed mine on a Voron 2.4 350mm

 I've uploaded the step files for the model as well so you can modify the frame to accept any screen you'd like.

 I look forward to everyone's feedback.